JMacioce/ContactForm/README.md

 # Contact Form
-Base Contact Form template created using gradient background to familiarize myself with the different input types required
+Base Contact Form template created using gradient background to familiarize myself with the different input types required with a contact form